adam-zhang-lcps/papers/animal-behavior.typ

 ) <graph-right>

 == Calculations
-Insert an example calculation.
-Do not write out “multiply velocity time time…” Define your parameters, use numbers, and equations.
-Include the general formula, formula with numbers, and final answer with units.
-If using statistics, this is where to put the null and alternative hypotheses.

 #let diff(o, e) = calc.pow(o - e, 2) / e
 #let diffs = totals.slice(1).chunks(2).map(x => {
   let (left, right) = x.map(int)